Shogan/kubernetes-the-hard-way-on-aws/docs/09-bootstrapping-kubernetes-workers.md

 EOF
 ```

-> The `resolvConf` configuration is used to avoid loops when using CoreDNS for service discovery on systems running `systemd-resolved`.
+> The `resolvConf` configuration is used to avoid loops when using CoreDNS for service discovery on systems running `systemd-resolved` (such as ubuntu bionic 18.04).

 Create the `kubelet.service` systemd unit file: